EMDR Basic Training

 $1350 for Full Time Clinicians in Community Mental Health Settings OR 2nd Year Students in a Mental Health Masters Program.

-$50 additional discount Early Registration Rate
+$50 discount Early Registration Rate

-$50 additional late registration fee
+$50 additional late registration fee (within 5 days of the training start).

 Regular Rate